GSOC 2023: Feed Section in Android App

 2. Designing

 Designing process will be done under the watch of MetaBrainz team’s in-house designer and my mentor.
-Being accustomed to how things work in this organisation, it will be a smooth process.
+Being accustomed to how things work in the organisation, it will be a smooth process.
 All designs will be created on Figma with frequent reviews from mentors.

 These are some quick mockups of what feed might look like: